Your VAR Model is Secretly an Efficient and Explainable Generative Classifier: Introduction

-The main contributions of our paper are summarized as follows: \begin{itemize} \item We introduce A-VARC$^+$, an enhanced VAR-based classifier, which achieves a $160\times$ speed-up compared to diffusion-based methods with a negligible performance drop on the ImageNet-100 dataset, showing strong applicability of the VAR-based generative classifier. \item We conduct a comprehensive analysis of generative classifiers across different model families and diverse datasets under a well-controlled setting, offering a clearer understanding of both their strengths and limitations. \item We demonstrate that the proposed VAR-based method provides visual explainability and exhibits inherent resistance to catastrophic forgetting in class-incremental learning tasks, thereby opening a new research direction for generative classifiers. \end{itemize}
+The main contributions of our paper are summarized as follows: \begin{itemize} \item We investigate VAR-based generative classifiers and introduce A-VARC$^+$, which further improves both performance and efficiency.
+Notably, A-VARC$^+$ achieves accuracy comparable to the DiT-based diffusion classifier while requiring 89$\times$ less computational cost. \item We conduct a comprehensive evaluation of generative classifiers across multiple model families and datasets under a well-controlled setup, providing a clearer understanding of their strengths and limitations. \item We show that the tractable likelihood of VAR-based generative classifiers enables visual explainability and allows the model to naturally adapt to class-incremental learning without the need for replay data. \end{itemize}